o-whale/docker-nginx-pagespeed/README.md

 - ```http://localhost:8080/status/```

 ## More Headers
-The [more_set_headers] (https://github.com/openresty/headers-more-nginx-module)allows to set more HTTP response headers - useful in multi cluster environments.
+The [more_set_headers](https://github.com/openresty/headers-more-nginx-module)allows to set more HTTP response headers - useful in multi cluster environments.

 ## Substitutions Filter
 The [subs_filter](https://github.com/yaoweibin/ngx_http_substitutions_filter_module) allows nginx to filter which can do both regular expression and fixed string substitutions on response bodies.